Coronavirus: German public turning against Bundesliga return behind closed doors | DW | 30.04.2020

 All eyes are on Chancellor Angela Merkel's video summit on Thursday, where it is expected the 16 state leaders will discuss the proposal and may make a decision.

 The German Football League are hoping for a "clear signal" to come from the discussions after delivering a comprehensive concept for a Bundesliga restart to state officials.
-And the governing body have been buoyed by tentative support from the Ministry of Labour.
+And the governing body have been buoyed by tentative support from the Labor Ministry.

 "The occupational health and safety of players, coaches and coaches can be largely ensured if the concept is fully implemented," state secretary Björn Böhning (SPD) said in a letter to the RND media group.